alchemy-fullstack-js-winter-2019/tdd-array-quiz/README.md

-# Quiz: TDD and Functional Array Methods
+# quiz: TDD and Functional Array Methods

 * Use **standard lab submission procedure** that you have used for past 9 weeks: fork, clone, work, push, PR!